-ASPCP = Adjusted Sales Price of Comparable Property

-U = Unit of comparison
+- ASPCP = Adjusted Sales Price of Comparable Property U = Unit of comparison = Adjusted Sales Price per Unit of comparison ASPU SU - = Subject Property's number of Units of comparison

 In reconciling multiple model results for a property that the appraiser considers the model results that best address the individual characteristics of the subject property and that are based on the most reliable data while maintaining equalization among like properties.
 Results for each property may be found on the appraisal district's appraisal roll.